There are presently no open calls for submissions.

 Q: What topics should I avoid?

-A: We are open to a lot of different submissions, but there are certain things that we are just not comfortable publishing.
+A: We are open to a lot of different submissions, but there are certain things that we will not publish.
 Any work that advocates for racism, sexism, classism, ageism, homophobia, transphobia, anti-Semitism, Islamophobia, and/or general hate speech will not be accepted.
 We also don’t accept anything overtly political—especially advocating for a specific political candidate or party.
 While we value serious conversations about mental health, any gratuitous depictions of suicide, violence, and/or death will not be accepted.
 Finally, we do not accept works that are inspired by social media (including memes) or fan fiction (including works based on other works).

 Q. So what types of submissions are you looking for?